15 Dog Breeds With Longest Lifespan

 Despite their size, they make excellent guard dogs since they are pretty simple to train yet tend to be wary of strangers.

-Additionally, they have survived over the years and can live up to 20 of them because of their cautious nature.
+Additionally, they have survived over the years and can live up to 20 years because of their cautious nature.
 Furthermore, they have a life span of 12-15 years.

 4. Dachshund

 This dog was developed in Germany during the 18th Century.
-Its name comes from the German word “dachshund,” which translates to “little hound.”
+Its name comes from the German word “dachshund,” meaning “little hound.”

 It’s an energetic breed that loves to play and run.
 These little dogs are usually under 10 pounds and stand approximately 13 inches tall at the shoulder when fully grown.